 In our opinion, in-bed co-sleepers, and the DockATot specifically are NOT safe sleeping options for babies if the adults are asleep or could potentially fall asleep while supervising.

 Jump to: Buying Advice for Bassinets

 Why You Should Trust Us

-We complete research and measurements for this category in-house at BabyGearLab, and additional time is spent testing the sleepers with a little one in a personal home.
-We go in-depth into manufacturer information to parse out the materials and examine the overall eco and baby health considerations.
-We measure mattress thicknesses, assess stability and safety, and carefully inspect each bassinet for quality construction.
-We even perform some EMF testing for smart sleepers.
-Our testing enables us to examine every feature and functionality to select the top bassinets on the market.
+We complete research and measurements for this category in-house at BabyGearLab, and alsospend time testing the sleepers with infants in real life.
+We go in-depth to parse out the materials and examine the overall eco and baby health considerations for each option in our review.
+We measure mattress thicknesses, assess stability, and carefully inspect each product for quality construction.
+We even performed EMF testing for the smart sleeper.
+Our tests allow us to examine every feature and functionality to select the top options available.